GREAT SALT LAKE TOUR

 PRICE: $39 for Adult; Children age 10 and under are $20

 LOCATION: Pickup available from downtown hotels.
-Choose your hotel pickup during the online checkout process.
-Free parking is available at Hotel RL by Red Lion.
+Choose your hotel pickup during the online checkout process

 - Tour does not travel in a boat on the lake; currently there are no commercial tour boats operating on the lake.
 Tour will visit marina and beach sites on land only.